QAGCodes/MeetUp/README.md

 **Required Must-have Stories**

-* User logins into a stream of users who available to meet up, where and what time
+* User logs in to a stream of users who are available to meet up, along with their meet up location and time.
+* Users can pick someone who’s already set up an invitation and accept it.
 * Users can set up an invite with a location and idea of where they would like to meet up with people.
-* Users can pick the someone who’s already set up an invitation and accept it.
 * Each invite will have a page with the meeting location and time.
-* Every user will have a profile with their information
+* Every user will have a profile with their information.

 **Optional Nice-to-have Stories**